 Trekking in Torres del Paine is different than anywhere else in the world.
 You can pretty much count on very strong winds, rain, mud, and sometimes even snow.
-It sounds extreme but with the proper gear it’s a lot easier to enjoy it.
-These are a few things to know before taking on the circuit trek:
+It sounds extreme but with the proper gear and preparation it’s a lot easier to enjoy it.
+These are a few things to know before taking on the O Circuit trek:

-The bus that brings you to the park will make several stops, including the welcome center and the Hotel Las Torres, where I started.
-You can also get off on the last stop and do the Q trek.
+The bus that brings you to the park will stop at the headquarters where you pick up your permits and sign in.
+Next there will be several other buses that make several stops, including the Welcome Center and the Hotel Las Torres, where I started.
+You can also get off on the last stop and do the Q trek, or take a boat to the Grey Glacier and start from there.

-In case you’re on the fence about going for the full O circuit
+2. In Case You’re on the Fence about Going for the Full O Circuit

 By tacking on another three days in Torres del Paine you gain several things: